shonenxnaifu/jsi-scraper/README.md

 ## Available Libraries

-This project includes the following web scraping libraries specifically for scraping jogjasonicindex.com:
+This project includes the following libraries specifically for scraping jogjasonicindex.com:
 - `requests` - For making HTTP requests
 - `beautifulsoup4` - For parsing HTML/XML
-- `lxml` - For fast parsing with XPath support
-- `selenium` - For browser automation
-- `playwright` - For modern browser automation
+- `fastapi` - For API framework
-- `scrapy` - For comprehensive scraping framework
+- `uvicorn` - For ASGI server
-- `pyquery` - For jQuery-like HTML manipulation
+- `pydantic` - For data validation

 ## Getting Started